tomqhoang/eCTFNortheastern-copy/README.md

 protostack board.
 The notch on the connecting cable should face towards pin-1 on the Dragon.
 Do not use the 10-pin connector on the Dragon -- this is for JTAG and is not needed to get up and running.

+# High Level Design
+Overall, we followed the format provided by the MITRE insecure example.
+We used the same files for our host tools and bootloader, with the exception of a loading script called `loadboot`, which is useful for quickly writing code to the device.

+1. `Encryption and Decryption:`
+   In order to encrypt and decrypt our data, we made use of Simon, a light weight block cipher designed for hardware applications.
+It was publically released by the NSA in 2013.
+Click [here](https://en.wikipedia.org/wiki/Simon_(cipher)) for more information about Simon.
+   On the host_tools end, we used [this](https://github.com/inmcm/Simon_Speck_Ciphers/tree/master/Python) Python implementation, and on the bootloader end, we used [this](https://www.cryptolux.org/index.php/FELICS_Block_Ciphers_Detailed_Results#AVR)
+   C implementation from FELICS.

+2. `Integrity:`
+   For authentication, we used [SHA256](https://en.wikipedia.org/wiki/SHA-2), the current standard used by the NSA.
+It is used to authenticate the encrypted data by preventing a malicious user from editing the encrypted data being sent to the microcontroller.
+In addition, since the hash is encrypted with a secret key, it prevents a malicious user from creating their own hash that will be authenticated by the device.
+   On the host_tools end, we used the [hashlib](https://docs.python.org/2/library/hashlib.html) Python mode, and on the bootloader, we used the [AVR Crypto-lib](https://github.com/MattiasBuelens/avr-crypto-lib) repository.

 # Provided Files
 1. `Vagrantfile`